Nike Pulls All Kobe Bryant Merchandise From Their Online Store

 Nike has decided to suspend all Kobe Bryant gear from their online store, Nike.com, following his tragic death last Sunday in a helicopter crash in Calabasas, California.

-As reported by ESPN, the remaining Kobe-related item on the website is a purple and yellow Nike gift card bearing the Los Angeles Lakers logo.
+As reported by ESPN, the remaining Kobe-related item on the website is a purple and yellow gift card featuring the Los Angeles Lakers logo.

 It was reported that the multinational company is taking steps to reassess its current strategy for releasing the basketball legend’s signature shoe series.
-They are also looking into ways on how to limit resellers’s profiting off from this unfortunate event.
+They are also looking into ways on how to limit re-sellers’ profiting off this unfortunate event.

-Kobe has been endorsing the brand since 2003 and has been one of the consumers’s favorite endorsers ever since with millions of sales every year.
-As per the same publication, Kobe was not only an endorser for the brand, he was also working closely together with the company’s executives, designers, developers, and employees, especially when he would work on improving the Nike Kobe series from year to year, as he was meticulous and had an eye for detail.
+Kobe has been endorsing the brand since 2003 and has been one of consumers’ favorite endorsers ever since, with millions of sales every year.
+As per the same publication, Kobe was not only an endorser for the brand, he had also worked closely with the company’s executives, designers, developers, and employees.
+This was especially evident when he collaborated with them on improving the Nike Kobe series from year to year, as he was meticulous and had an eye for detail.

 It was also revealed that Kobe loved Nike.
 In a past interview, he mentioned that Nike was like Hogwarts and that he was Harry Potter — the brand felt like home.
-He loved working with people with the same vision as him and that they had the same goals in perfecting each product.
+He loved working with people with the same vision as him and said that they had the same goals in perfecting each product.

-It was revealed that thousands gathered around a 35-foot posted of Kobe at the Nike World Headquarters in Beaverton, Oregon Monday, January 27, to commemorate the late Lakers star.
-According to the same report, the people who went sported a variety of Kobe sneakers and employees made a makeshift vigil where they left flowers and some memorabilia.
+It was revealed that thousands gathered around a 35-foot poster of Kobe at the Nike World Headquarters in Beaverton, Oregon on Monday, January 27, to commemorate the late Lakers star.
+According to the same report, the people who attended sported a variety of Kobe sneakers, and employees made a makeshift vigil where mourners left flowers and some memorabilia.

 “We extend our deepest sympathies to those closest to Kobe, especially his family and friends,” Nike said in a statement.
 “He was one of the greatest athletes of his generation and has had an immeasurable impact on the world of sports and the community of basketball.
 He was a beloved member of the Nike family.
 We will miss him greatly.
 Mamba forever.”